bevry/base/README.md

 ### esnextguardian

-If you would like to use ES6+ features natively if supported but also support environments where those ES6+ features may not be available, then you can utilise our esnextguardian script that trys to load the ES6+ file first, and if that fails, then it fallbacks to loading the compiled ES5 version that will run (nearly) everywhere.
+If you would like to use ES6+ features natively if supported but also support environments where those ES6+ features may not be available, then you can utilise our esnextguardian script that trys to load the ES6+ file first, and if that fails, then it fallbacks to loading the compiled ES5 version that runs wherever.

 To get started with this: